wu-lee/rushkoff-archive/docs/_articles/the-ufo-phenomenon-douglas-rushkoff.md

 JC: Well, I'd like to start by finding out your personal opinions on the UFO / ET subject, then move to it's presence in the media.

-DR: Well, I guess I have a lot of feelings about the UFO I ET phenomenon.
-I

-mean just in the simples-r, basest terms, I mean, I do believe there's
+DR: Well, I guess I have a lot of feelings about the UFO / ET phenomenon.
+I mean just in the simplest, basest terms, I mean, I do believe there's something out there...

-something out there ...

 JC: Real quick-have you ever seen a UFO?